You already know that Islam allows a Muslim man to take up to four wives simultaneously in a practice called polygamy.

 (You can view other states’ standard taklik text here)

-Can you add on to the standard taklik text?
+Can you add on to the standard taklik text and do taklik tambahan?

 Yes, you can.
-Section 22 of Islamic Family Law (Federal Territory) 1984 states that there is no condition to additional taklik, as long as it doesn’t go against Syariah laws.
-Dato’ Seri Dr. Zulkifli Mohamad al-Bakri, Mufti of Federal Territories also confirmed it.
+Section 22 of Islamic Family Law (Federal Territory) 1984 states that there is no condition to taklik tambahan.
+Here’s what Dato’ Seri Dr. Zulkifli Mohamad al-Bakri, Mufti of Federal Territories has to say about it.

 Read the full version of the above at Al-Kafi #1398: The Ruling of a Wife forbidding her Husband from marrying another woman

 I’d like to highlight this particular text:

 ..if she forbids him with justifications which are permitted by syarak, then it is lawful and is encouraged.
 For example, if practicing polygamy may cause injustice in terms of the nafaqah (obligation of sustenance and provisions) and qismah (allocation of days between wives), wives or nafaqah of the children and parents, then forbidding and preventing the husband from this is an honorable advice in religion.